 And as a country, there are a plethora of possibilities for charting the Trade Facilitation agenda for your geographic region to enhance your performance on such indices, year-on-year.
 Here are a couple of such technology-enabled game-changers to add to your arsenal:

-As per the WTO, Article 10.4 of the WTO TFA calls for Member States ‘to endeavor to establish or maintain a single window, which enables traders to submit documentation and/or data requirements for importation, exportation, or transit of goods through a single-entry point to the participating authorities or agencies.’
+As per the WTO, Article 10.4 of the WTO Trade Facilitation Agreement calls for Member States to endeavor to establish or maintain a single window, which enables traders to submit documentation and/or data requirements for importation, exportation, or transit of goods through a single-entry point to the participating authorities or agencies.

-Most of the major airports across the globe have Airport Cargo Community Systems (ACS) for information exchange between its various stakeholders.
-An Airport Cargo Community System (also referred to as Cargo Community System (CCS)) is a neutral and open electronic platform aiding intelligent and secure information exchange between its stakeholders.
-It is a crucial tool in optimizing operational efficiencies and enabling digitalization of the end-to-end air cargo value chain.
+Most of the major airports across the globe have Airport Cargo Community Systems for information exchange between its various stakeholders.
+An Airport Cargo Community System (also referred to as Cargo Community System) is a neutral and open electronic platform aiding intelligent and secure information exchange between its stakeholders.
+It is a crucial tool in optimizing operational efficiencies and enabling digitalisation of the end-to-end air cargo value chain.

 A robust EDI-based Port Community System is designed to automate and digitally streamline EXIM container movement in and out of Ports.
 It facilitates proper communication, information exchange, connectivity and digital processing of key business transactions, which can be facilitated between all the stakeholders at the port and the related Logistics value chain.